 Apple is the only company able to do much about true wireless battery life.
-It limits charging capacity to 80% until right before you use the AirPods or AirPods Pro.
+It limits charging capacity to 80% until right before you use the AirPods (3rd generation) or AirPods Pro.
 Apple’s OS learns your usage habits and adjusts its automated charging process accordingly.

-How do the Microsoft Surface Earbuds sound?
+How does the Microsoft Surface Earbuds sound?

 Related: How to read charts